Updated 5/17/2023

-ALL scholars traveling domestically and internationally have access to this policy
+MEDICAL INSURANCE.
+ALL Scholars traveling domestically and internationally have access to this policy.

 1. Print the Chubb medical insurance one-pager and ID card and carry it with you!
 Take a photo of it!
 Have this info at all times!

 2. Understand what is and is not covered by reading the full policy.
-The "exclusions" start on page 14 --including injuries from scuba diving, skydiving, and water skiing
+The "exclusions" start on page 14 of the first section--including injuries from scuba diving, skydiving, and water skiing

 3. Review and understand the Chubb medical policy for domestic travel